 Great ideas for your Catholic Weddings in Tuscany

 Couples come to Tuscany from all over the world to make their wedding vows in either a traditional Catholic Sacrament Wedding Mass or the Rite of Wedding without the Mass.

-Subsequent to the readings the couple will recite their vows and exchange rings, after which they may choose to have their favorite prayers read aloud and be given the Nuptial Blessing.
+Subsequent to the readings the couple will recite their vows and exchange rings.
+After they may choose to have their favorite prayers read aloud and be given the Nuptial Blessing.

 At this point the congregation will be asked to offer a sign of peace to one another by shaking hands with their neighbors and saying, “Peace be with you.”

-Catholic members of the congregation may then take communion, which is followed by the bride and groom signing the register, the worshipers reciting the Lord’s Prayer and the priest giving a final blessing.
+Catholic members of the congregation may then take communion.
+It is followed by the bride and groom signing the register, the worshipers reciting the Lord’s Prayer.
+And the priest giving a final blessing.

 The couple is now husband and wife and free to celebrate with their guests at the wedding reception in their chosen stunning Tuscan location!

 Many brides ask me if they can wear a gown with bare shoulders during the Catholic ceremony.
 Nowadays it depends on the parish and on the church chosen.

 Usually, it is in good taste that if the bride wears a low-neck gown.
 She will combine it with a shawl or a long veil.